googleapis/google-cloud-java/google-cloud-storage/README.md

 In
 [CreateAndListBucketsAndBlobs.java](../google-cloud-examples/src/main/java/com/google/cloud/examples/storage/snippets/CreateAndListBucketsAndBlobs.java)
-we put together all the code shown above into one program.
+we put together examples creating and listing buckets and blobs into one program.
 The program assumes that you are running on Compute Engine or from your own desktop.
 To run the example on App Engine, simply move the code from the main method to your application's servlet class and change the print statements to display on your webpage.